telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ## Help

-The **Help** menu provides several options for version update and information, fast access to forums, documentation and support channel.
-The support option is available only for [Fiddler Everywhere PRO]({%slug introduction%}#key-features) verison.
+The **Help** menu provides several options for a version update and information, fast access to forums, documentation, and support channel.
+The support option is available only for [Fiddler Everywhere PRO]({%slug introduction%}#key-features) version.

 ![Help Menu](../images/menu/menu-help-update.png)

-- **Release notes** - Opens a screen that list the Fiddler Everywhere release notes.
+- **Release notes** - Opens a screen that lists the Fiddler Everywhere release notes.

 - **Check for Updates** - The **Check For Updates** option contacts a web service to determine whether this is the latest version of Fiddler.
 If not, you can choose to install the newest version immediately or on Fiddler Everywhere next start.

 - **Forums** - The **Forums** option opens a new browser tab with the [Fiddler Everywhere forums portal](https://community.getfiddler.com/support/discussions).
-Use the forums to search for information about possible use cases, report issues and bugs, and request features.
+Use the forums to search for possible use cases, report issues and bugs, and request features.

 - **Documentation** - The **Documentation** option opens a new browser tab with the [Fiddler Everywhere documentation website](https://docs.telerik.com/fiddler-everywhere/).